-Essential reactor monitoring features and instrumentation for diagnosing reactor state should be identified and verified for severe accident conditions, so that they function reliably and provide meaningful data.
+Essential reactor monitoring features and instrumentation for diagnosing reactor state should be identified and assessed for severe accident conditions, and reasonable assurance should be provided that they will function reliably and provide meaningful data.

 The validation of an IAMP should also include an assessment of the adequacy and sufficiency of supplementary equipment and consumables (fuel and water inventories) used to maintain or restore nuclear fuel and containment cooling for coping with beyond-design-basis initiating events.